-And you might also ask: And, Liran, what if my family fights in court and then loses in court?
+What if your family fights and loses in court?
 Could they then lose the cash I left for them through my life insurance policy?

-Yes, maybe — though most states offer some protections to beneficiaries receiving a cash payout from a life insurance policy.
+Yes, maybe.
+Though most states offer some protections to beneficiaries receiving a cash payout from a life insurance policy.
 But just to be extra safe, if you have a serious estate to protect, your financial adviser would almost certainly suggest to you that you set up an irrevocable trust.

-A trust is a legal entity that your attorney and you will create, in which you’ll authorize somebody to manage the property and your assets in the trust.
+A trust is a legal entity that your attorney and you will create.
+You’ll authorize somebody to manage your property and your assets in the trust.

-You certainly could be, of course, but if you’re pulling a $37,000 yearly income and your house is underwater, creditors probably aren’t going to pay much attention to you, and probably and hopefully, in the event your family is targeted, your state would protect the life insurance payout, anyway.
+You certainly could be, of course.
+But if you’re pulling a $37,000 yearly income and your house is underwater, creditors probably aren’t going to pay much attention to you.
+And hopefully, your state would protect the life insurance payout if your family is targeted.

 But, fair or not, if your income statement makes a creditor think of the guy with the monocle on the Monopoly box, watch out.